Builtable/Builtable.io/_posts/workshops/2018-07-28-resin-jewelry.markdown

 <br>
 <br>
 <br>
-*This is a summer workshop from Builtable Coworking.*
+*This is a  workshop from Builtable Coworking.*
 <br>
 *Builtable Coworking provides maker workshops in Shaw Boulevard, Mandaluyong city Philippines*